А

 BBB

 Before Breaking Bulk.
-Refers to freight payments that must be received before discharge of a vessel commences
+Refers to freight payments that must be received

 BDI